 Paul Runyon studied photography at The University of New Mexico, where he earned his Bachelor of Fine Arts degree.
 He then moved to New York City, where he worked as assistant director of the Light Gallery.

-Mr. Runyon is the Photography Program Director and currently teaches a wide range of both applied and fine art coursework including Freshman University Seminar, Photography and Business, Studio Photography, Large Format Photography, The Zone System, Advanced Studio and Senior Thesis.
-In addition, Mr. Runyon oversees the Senior Photography Exhibition each year.
-He travels with six students each year to photograph in the canyons of Southeast Utah and has been nominated for the Lindback teaching award.
-He also develops and coordinates all of the Photography co-op placements.
-He has been with Drexel University for fourteen years.
+Runyon has been a Professor of Photography at Philadelphia’s Drexel University since 1993 and has chaired the university’s Photography Program for the past 14 years.
+He currently teaches a wide range of both applied and fine art coursework including Freshman University Seminar, Photography and Business, Studio Photography, Large Format Photography, The Zone System, Advanced Studio and Senior Thesis.
+In addition, he travels with six students each year to photograph in the canyons of Southeast Utah and has been nominated for the Lindback teaching award.